 USM arose from developments in a facility domain that, due to its extremely important role for the business, simply had to develop into a reliable support function: the processing of information (IT).
 Most organizations are so dependent on the processing of information that they sometimes hardly survive a limited disruption.
 The conditions in that IT domain simply had to lead to a thorough control over the management of services.

 Over the past 3 decades, IT has developed into a reasonably stable facility function.
 However, IT is strongly driven by technological developments and opportunities at the very same time.
-As a result, too little attention has been paid in that IT to the development of easily controllable management systems.
+As a result, too little attention has been paid to the development of easily controllable management systems.
 The insight into such management systems only emerged at the beginning of this century, when it became clear that the extremely rapid developments in technology did not contribute much to an easily manageable service.
 "Technology first!", to speak with Trump.

-Due to the simple and pure structure of USM, the method is applicable to all facility domains, and USM is ideally suited for integration of multiple facility domains, for example in Shared Service Centers or governing bodies, or for nationwide supply networks that sha e a common goal - think of national health data or national dat on civilians.
-With USM, that service knowledge becomes available to all facility domains, and beyond that: to supply chains and networks of organizations.
+Due to the simple and pure structure of USM, the method is now applicable to all primary and secondary service domains.
+USM is ideally suited for integration of multiple domains, for example in mergers or in shared service centers, for nationwide supply networks that share a common goal - think of national health data or national data on civilians, or for any organization that is seeking an enterprise service management strategy.

 Once you've experienced USM, there is no turning back on it.